 I do.
 Shodica says he is the strongest of the new recruits and that he is smart.
 But more than that.

-She turned within his embrace, breaking her gaze from the human whose eyes seemed to pierce the deep.
+She turned within his embrace, breaking her gaze from the human whose eyes pierced the deep.

 There was an incident.
 In the laboratory.